loganwright44/RocketEnvironment/README.md

 design.step(dt=dt)
 ```

+## **NOTE**
+Make it clear that when we add this `KinematicData` `TypedDict` to the design, we are adding the physical values in terms of the world reference frame, and **NOT** in the body (or equivalently the `Design`) frame of reference.
+This is done to reduce matrix multiplications and increase code efficiency.

 ## Example Code

 Below is a demo of working code for this project to see it in use.